 Tapioca flour comes from the root of the cassava plant.
 Cassava is native to tropical areas of Africa, Asia, South America, and Central America.
 The starch extracted from the root is called tapioca starch.

 Tapioca flour is widely used in baking, especially cakes and bread.
 It also makes great snacks such as chips and crackers.
+Plus, Tapioca flour can be used to thicken sauces.

 This is one of the types of flour that is a versatile ingredient that may be used in a variety of dishes and beverages.
 However, do not worry if you do not have any on hand because there are many tapioca flour substitutes that you can use.
 A few of which are all-purpose flour and cassava flour.